-ERIVEDGE (vismodegib) capsule can result in embryo-fetal death or severe birth defects.
-ERIVEDGE is embryotoxic and teratogenic in animals.
+ERIVEDGE can cause embryo-fetal death or severe birth defects when administered to a pregnant woman.
+ERIVEDGE is embryotoxic, fetotoxic, and teratogenic in animals.
 Teratogenic effects included severe midline defects, missing digits, and other irreversible malformations.

 Each ERIVEDGE (vismodegib) capsule for oral administration contains 150 mg vismodegib and the following inactive ingredients: microcrystalline cellulose, lactose monohydrate, sodium lauryl sulfate, povidone, sodium starch glycolate, talc, and magnesium stearate (non-bovine).
 The capsule shell contains gelatin, titanium dioxide, red iron oxide, and black iron oxide.
 The black printing ink contains shellac and black iron oxide.